J. David Jackson

 Conductor

-A versatile artist, Mo.
+Mo.
 Jackson is also active as a composer.
-His Model Love, for three singers, chamber orchestra and rock band, was premiered at Lincoln Center’s Kaplan Penthouse in 2011.
+His Model Love, for three singers, chamber orchestra and rock band, was premiered at Lincoln Center’s Kaplan Penthouse.
 Other works such as Stones of Love, for singers and chamber orchestra, based on texts of Pablo Neruda, his Magnificat for chorus, and his Violin Fantasy and Sonata for Cello and Piano have been heard in Europe and the United States.
-He recently completed his Concerto for Violin and Orchestra; a new song cycle, Water: the Bearer of Love, for two singers, and ancient and modern instruments, based on texts of Homer, Pliny, Statius, Propertius, and Jean-Pierre Otte, will be premiered in New York in the spring of 2014.
+With Noise and Glee, for concert band, was premiered in April of 2017.
+His new song cycle, Aqua Amoriferens (Water: the Bearer of Love) for two singers with ancient and modern instruments, based on texts of Homer, Pliny, Statius, Propertius, and Jean-Pierre Otte, will be premiered in New York soon.
+He is working on a set of choral pieces based on Anglo-Saxon riddles and is collaborating on a new opera with librettist Stephen Pickover.

-Mo.
-Jackson was trained as a pianist and violinist before beginning his conducting career.
-He attended Amherst College and the Peabody Conservatory, studying with conducting legends Otto Werner Mueller, Franco Ferrara and Sixten Ehrling.
-In addition to his native English he speaks Italian, French, Spanish, German and Russian, and is learning Czech and Portuguese.
+J. David Jackson was trained as a pianist and violinist before beginning his conducting career.
+He attended Amherst College and the Peabody Conservatory, studying with Otto Werner Mueller, Franco Ferrara, and Sixten Ehrling.
+In addition to his native English, David speaks Italian, French, Spanish, German and Russian, is conversant in Czech, and is an avid gardener and amateur chef.